dev4press/coreactivity/readme.txt

 * New: save device detection information and filter on saving log
 * New: optional device detection column for the Log
 * New: device detection tab in the Log popup view for each entry
-* New: matomo device detector library to parse user agent information
+* New: matomo `Device Detector` library to parse user agent information
+* New: sitemeta option updated event has equal values check
 * Edit: expanded information for some of the plugin settings
+* Edit: expanded setup wizard with few more questions
+* Edit: changed default activity status for some events
 * Edit: switch blogs to get object information in network mode
+* Edit: improved styling for the `View` popup
 * Edit: Dev4Press Library 4.6
+* Fix: options on an exception list still were getting logged
+* Fix: order of the init and tracking actions for components
+* Fix: option updated event not always detecting equal values

 = 1.5.4 (2023.12.19) =
 * Edit: function `json_encode` replaced with `wp_json_encode`